jonasdieker/wg-gesucht-bot/README.md

 # WG-Gesucht Bot
 *Let's face it, looking for a new WG is a pain, so why not just automate the process?*

-Thanks to the code by [nickirk](https://github.com/nickirk/immo), which served as a starting point for this project.

-## UPDATES (coming soon):
+## Note on GPT use:

 Option to use OpenAI GPT model to create more personalised messages!

-So far only language detection is supported.
+So far only language classification is supported.

+You can easily add more functionality.
+Simply process the listing text (`config['listing_text']`) with GPT by writing a function which uses the `OpenAIHelper` class.
+Look at the `gpt_get_language` function inside the `src/submit_wg.py` file to get an idea.

 ## Getting Started